pavel-kirienko/o1heap/README.md

 The following tools should be available locally to conduct library development:

-- GCC v9 or newer.
-- Clang and Clang-Tools v9 or newer.
-- CMake v3.12 or newer.
+- Modern versions of CMake, GCC, Clang, and Clang-Tools.
 - An AMD64 machine.
 - (optional) Valgrind.